Anoncheg1/emacs-configs/README.md

 I changed behavior of C-a/e and M-a/e in Org mode.
 - C-a - move to the begining of the current element at the line.
 (For example: to the begining of the URL.)
-- M-e - move to the begining of the line.
+- M-a - move to the begining of the line.

-Windows:
-- C-o - my/other-window-or-split

-Frames:
-- M-[/] - (other-frame -1/1)
-- C-x 5 2 - (make-frame) (default)

 Buffers:
 - C-x C-l - buffers menu (default) at right